MikaelStalvik/RocketHacker/README.md

 - A Rocket editor of your choise for testing, we can recommend Emoons Rocket Editor, https://github.com/emoon/rocket

 # Missing features
-- Deleting of files
-- Sorting / Reordering
 - No editing of BPM/Rows per bar (read from the source file)

 ## Contributing